Anti-corruption day: developing country capacity to fight corruption in education

 UNESCO’s International Institute for Educational Planning (IIEP-UNESCO) and the Network of Education Policy Centers (NEPC) joined forces to offer a new regional course on ‘‘Transparency, Accountability, and Anti-corruption Measures in Education’ from 4 to 6 October 2018 in Tbilisi, Georgia.
 The overall objective was to strengthen the participants’ skills in assessing corruption risks, selecting adequate tools, and formulating strategies to address a lack of transparency and accountability in the education sector.
-The National Centre for Teacher Professional Development (TPDC) hosted the course.
+The course was hosted by the National Centre for Teacher Professional Development (TPDC).

 Working with country teams

 The course was designed for country teams from Azerbaijan, Croatia, Estonia, Georgia, Moldova and Mongolia.
 Each country's team included three to four professionals from Ministries of Education, public regulatory or control bodies (e.g. anti-corruption commissions, inspection agencies, offices of general auditors, quality assurance bodies), higher education institutions, and non-governmental organizations concerned with improving transparency and accountability and reducing opportunities for corruption in the management of the public education sector.